aiv01/aiv-fast2d/README.md

 Supports Windows, MacOSX, Linux, Android and iOS

+It is the base for aiv-fast3d too, that adds support for 2.5d and 3d games

 ```cs
 // open a window and get a OpenGL context
 Window window = new Window(1024, 576, "Title");